-(a) a bachelor’s degree with a minimum credit (65%) average, from the University of Sydney, or an equivalent qualification; or
+(a) a bachelor’s degree with a minimum credit (65 percent) average calculated over the whole degree, from the University of Sydney, or an equivalent qualification or

-(b) completion of the Graduate Certificate or Graduate Diploma in Public Policy with a minimum credit (65%) average, or an equivalent qualification.
+(b) completion of the requirements for the embedded Graduate Certificate or Graduate Diploma in Public Policy with a minimum credit (65 percent) average, or an equivalent qualification.